BryanBashamRIT/hcin620-project/lo-fi-prototype.md

 ## Notes about our Process

 The team spent a few days analyzing both the Affinity diagram and our Project scope proposal to determine the set of web site pages required to satisfy all of the requirements from these two sources.
-When then created a web site map (see next section) that documents these decisions.
+We then created a web site map (see next section) that captures these decisions.
 Due to time constraints we decided to focus on the student experience and tabled all of the instructor pages.

 Once we had a set of pages we put up a list on Slack and we negotiated assignments.
 We worked independently, due